yassa-life/All-in-one-qr-generator/README.md

 # QR Code Generator

-A customizable QR code generator with a user-friendly graphical interface, built with Python and Tkinter.
+A customizable QR code generator with a user-friendly graphical interface, built with Python.